matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-19-day_057_metasploit.md

 For running the Metasploit tool, I used Kali Linux in a VMware Workstation 16 Player virtualized environment.

-For my vulnerable device I am using the Try Hack Me room [Blue](https://tryhackme.com/room/blue).
+For my vulnerable device, I am using the Try Hack Me room [Blue](https://tryhackme.com/room/blue).

 ### **<span style="color:red">Spolier</span>**:  I am going to basically cover the entire section of the Blue room that deals with Metasploit.
 If you have not attempted that, then you should do that before, or even use this post as a guide.